HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 CONCAT(NULL, 'Text')

-You can see that, this can lead to unintended nulls in output if not properly handled.
-Strategies like COALESCE can be used to replace nulls with an alternative value first.
+You can see that, this can lead to unintended NULLs in the output if not properly handled.
+Strategies like COALESCE or IFNULL can be used to replace NULLs with an alternative value (such as an empty string) before concatenation.

 Practical Examples